act-rules/act-rules.github.io/_rules/aria-required-accessible-name-gp8n89.md

 ## Background

 The applicability of this rule is limited to elements that have an [explicit semantic role][] that is not identical to their [implicit semantic role][].
-Both [WAI-ARIA 1.2][wai-aria 1.2] and [ARIA in HTML](https://www.w3.org/TR/html-aria/#docconformance) discourage authors from using ARIA when the host language provides a fetaure with equivalent role semantics and values.
+Both [WAI-ARIA 1.2][wai-aria 1.2] and [ARIA in HTML](https://www.w3.org/TR/html-aria/#docconformance) discourage authors from using ARIA when the host language provides a feature with equivalent role semantics and values.

 An example of an element that has an [implicit semantic role][] that is identical to its [explicit semantic role][] is a `<table role="table">` element.
 These elements are not applicable because they have extra requirements and should thus be checked separately.